What Is a Heart Murmur?

 Who Gets Heart Murmurs?

-More than half of all kids have a heart murmur at some time in their lives and most heart murmurs don't mean anything is wrong.
-Doctors may call these "innocent," "functional," or "normal" murmurs.
+Many kids have a heart murmur at some time in their lives and most heart murmurs don't mean anything is wrong.
+Doctors may call these "innocent" or "functional" murmurs.
 They are caused by blood rushing through the valves in a normal heart and are nothing to worry about.

 A normal murmur can get louder when the blood flows faster through the heart, like when kids have a fever or run around.
 That's because an increase in body temperature or activity makes the heart pump more blood.
 When your temperature goes down, the murmur may get quieter or even disappear.

-It can be easier to hear heart murmurs in kids because they have less fat, muscle, and bone between the murmur and the doctor's stethoscope.
-Many normal murmurs become harder to hear as children grow older, and some eventually disappear.
+Many normal murmurs become harder to hear as children grow older, and most eventually disappear.

 What Problems Can Happen?